necatiarslan/aws-s3/README.md

 ![screenshoot](media/psc-copy-combo.png)

 ## Aws Credentials Setup
-To Access Aws, you need to configure aws credentials.
+To Access Aws, you need to configure aws credentials. \
+The extension now supports only the credentials in the .aws/credentials file, not environment varibles or other methods.

 For more detail on aws credentials \
 https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html \
 https://www.youtube.com/watch?v=SON8sY1iOBU